BillZhao007/PIM-Tree_Competitors/README.md

 # In-memory Database Indexes used for Benchmarks

 This repository is forked from https://github.com/cuckoo-trie/other-benchmarked-indexes.
-It is used here as a competitor in evaluation of the PIM-Tree.
+It is used here as a competitor in evaluation of required database indexes.

 # Original Introduction to the Repo